 - - Level based

 An 'access control' system is just another name for a 'security system' or a 'permissions' system, and in my long career I have been involved in the design and development of several of these systems:

 This article will document the features of some of the early systems I worked on and explain the features of my current design.

 In a single-user application which is typically found on a desktop computer there is no need for any access control - the user has access to every function within the application.
 However, in a multi-user application which is deployed over numerous devices which are linked together in a network it is more than likely that not all functionality will be available to all users.
 In this situation a method is required whereby functions within the application can only be accessed by persons to whom permission has been granted.
 This will typically require the maintenance of the following details:

 - A list of all the functions that are available within the system.
-These 'functions' are sometimes referred to as 'transactions' or 'tasks'.
+These 'functions' are sometimes referred to as 'user transactions', 'tasks' or 'use cases'.

 - A list of all the persons who are allowed to access the application as a whole.
 These 'persons' are sometimes referred to as 'users'.
 Typically this information is used in a logon process through which every user must pass before gaining access to any part of the application.

 - A list of permissions which identifies which functions are accessible by which users.